Hurrian religion: Ugaritic religion

 Hurrian religion is considered to be a major influence on Ugaritic religion, whose core component was most likely Amorite.
 In addition to at least twenty one Hurrian texts and five Hurro-Ugaritic bilingual ones, instances of Hurrian religious terminology appearing in purely Ugaritic sources are known.
 Denis Perdee notes that the impact of Hurrians had on the religious life of this city makes it possible to differentiate the system of beliefs of its inhabitants from these known from coastal areas further south, conventionally referred to as Canaanite religion.
 Ugaritic and Hurrian languages coexisted, and it was possible for members of the same family to have names originating in either of them.
-The Hurrian deities attested in theophoric names known from documents this city include Teššub (seventy names, seven belonging to people from outside Ugarit), Šarruma (twenty eight names, three from outside the city) Šimige (nine names), Kušuḫ (six names, one belonged to a person from outside Ugarit), Iršappa (three names), Kubaba, Nupatik, Ishara and possibly Šauška (one name each).
+The Hurrian deities attested in theophoric names known from documents this city include Teššub (seventy names, seven belonging to people from outside Ugarit), Šarruma (twenty eight names, three from outside the city) Šimige (nine names), Kušuḫ (six names, one belonged to a person from outside Ugarit), Iršappa (three names), Kubaba, Nupatik, Išḫara and possibly Šauška (one name each).
 It is possible that the same priests were responsible for performing rituals involving Ugaritic and Hurrian deities.
 Aaron Tugendhaft goes as far as suggesting it might be impossible to divide the gods worshiped in this city into separate Ugaritic and Hurrian pantheons.
 At the same time, the extent of Hurrian influence on the other spheres of the history of Ugarit is disputed.